KonstantinStoyanov/wms/README.md

+# Warehouse Management System
-# The project is a web app for warehouse management.
-Move product from warehouse->shelf to another.Can create products,shelves and warehouse.
+The project is a web app for warehouse management.
+Move product from warehouse->shelf to another.
+Can create products,shelves and warehouse.
 Management from different type users(Worker,Office Worker and Admin).
 App have guest view.
 For back-end is use firebase.

 # Getting Started with Create React App